 |Test-out or Exemption||California does not allow for test-out or exemption from additional coursework requirements.
 However, out-of-state teachers who have proof of a certificate or coursework indicating they have fulfilled the requirement necessary for teaching English learners may use those credentials in place of coursework in California.|

 |Assessment Requirements||Out-of-state candidates who passed basic skills assessments in their home states don't have to test in California.
-Those who did not take prior basic skills assessments must do so within one year of receiving a Preliminary credential.
+Those who did not take prior basic skills assessments must do so within 1 year of receiving a Preliminary credential.
 Out-of-state candidates also must show proof of meeting subject matter requirements for the type of certificate they are requesting.
 If the credential does not match a California subject area, additional assessments may be required.
 Assessments also may be necessary to fulfill the teaching English learners knowledge requirement.|

 |Different Requirements Based on Experience||Out-of-state teachers must hold a professional-level credential in their home state to qualify for reciprocity.
-A Clear credential is only available to candidates who demonstrate two years of successful teaching experience and 150 clock hours of professional activity, have a master's degree or higher in the field corresponding to the credential or complete the equivalent semester units from an accredited post-secondary institution.
-Out-of-state candidates with less than two years of experience must complete a Clear credential induction program.|
+A Clear credential is only available to candidates who demonstrate 2 years of successful teaching experience and 150 clock hours of professional activity, have a master's degree or higher in the field corresponding to the credential or complete the equivalent semester units from an accredited post-secondary institution.
+Out-of-state candidates with less than two years of experience must complete a Clear Credential induction program.|

-|Performance Requirements||Out-of-state candidates qualifying for a Clear credential must show proof of two years of successful teaching experience with two satisfactory performance evaluations from their state.|
+|Performance Requirements||Out-of-state candidates qualifying for a Clear credential must show proof of 2 years of successful teaching experience with 2 satisfactory performance evaluations from their state.|

 |Special Reciprocity for Advanced Credentials||California does not grant special reciprocity for advanced credentials.
 Candidates who do not qualify for a Clear credential can apply for a Preliminary credential while they fulfill the missing components.|